-- Managing risk - Managing performance - Robust internal control - Managing data - Strong public financial management - Responsible officers are required to maintain Service / Operational Risk Registers and Senior Officers review the Strategic Risk Register on a quarterly basis.
-The Strategic Risk Register is reported to Members and Cabinet on a regular basis. - Risks are identified when undertaking Internal Audit reviews and reported when necessary. - Performance Management, measures the quality of service for users to ensure services are delivered in accordance with the Council's objectives and represent best use of resources. - Performance is measured on a regular basis and reported to Overview and Scrutiny Committee and Cabinet. - Minutes of meetings are published and highlight the challenge made by Members to Officers/Cabinet Members. - The Internal Audit service is provided by SWAP Internal Audit Services and is run in partnership with other local authorities.
+- Managing risk - Managing performance - Robust internal control - Managing data - Strong public financial management - Responsible officers are required to maintain Service / Operational Risk Registers and Senior Officers review the Corporate Risk Register on a quarterly basis.
+The Corporate Risk Register is reported to Members and Cabinet on a regular basis. - Risks are identified when undertaking Internal Audit reviews and reported when necessary. - Performance Management, measures the quality of service for users to ensure services are delivered in accordance with the Council's objectives and represent best use of resources. - Performance is measured on a regular basis and reported to Overview and Scrutiny Committees and Cabinet. - Minutes of meetings are published and highlight the challenge made by Members to Officers/Cabinet Members. - The Internal Audit service is provided by SWAP Internal Audit Services and is run in partnership with other local authorities.
 The internal audit team will provide the internal audit service to both the Council and Publica Group (Support) Ltd which strengthens the Council's oversight of Publica as its most significant contractor. - A risk-based Audit Plan is drafted annually following consultation with Officers, Members and the Section 151 Officer.
 The Audit Plan is approved at Audit and General Purposes Committee prior to the financial year. - Audit reports, once completed are discussed with the service manager.
 Executive summaries, including findings, and progress on the Annual Plan are reported to Audit and General Purposes Committee, on a quarterly basis. - Recommendations made in audit reports are followed up 6 months after the completion the audit and findings reported to Audit and General Purposes Committee. - The Audit and General Purposes Committee's Terms of Reference are contained within the Constitution.
 Members of the Committee have experience of scrutinising financial and audit reports.
 Training is provided as appropriate. - A Counter Fraud Unit supports West Oxfordshire along with all of the Gloucestershire District Council and other third parties.
-Where investigations identify possible improvements to the internal control framework the Counter Fraud Unit will liaise with the Internal Audit team to ensure the improvements are followed up and implemented by Management. - An ICT Audit and Compliance Manager has responsibility for Data Protection policies and ensuring officers are informed. - The Council is part of the Gloucestershire Information Sharing Partnership.
-This will enable data to be shared when necessary. - Audit reviews ensure data is held securely whether electronic or hard-copy. - The MTFS is reviewed and updated on a regular basis to ensure the Section 151 Officer, Directors and Members are aware of the financial standing of the Council
+Where investigations identify possible improvements to the internal control framework the Counter Fraud Unit will liaise with the Internal Audit team to ensure the improvements are followed up and implemented by Management. - An ICT Audit and Compliance Manager has responsibility for Data Protection policies and ensuring officers are informed. - Audit reviews ensure data is held securely whether electronic or hard-copy. - The MTFS is reviewed and updated on a regular basis to ensure the Section 151 Officer, Directors and Members are aware of the financial standing of the Council